RowanMcDonald/exhaust_pipe/README.md

 A helper library for managing tailwind class lists.

-This gem solves a couple problems you encounter working with tailwind
+This gem solves a couple problems you encounter working with tailwind.
+TODO: write up the issues with class conflict and surprising specificity.

 ## Installation